French Accordion: The Soul of French Music

 1880-1900

-Emergence of the first specialized workshops in Paris experimenting with new configurations.
+Emergence of the first specialized workshops in Paris that experimented with new configurations.

 1920-1940

-Golden era of the French accordion with the popularization of musette dances and the proliferation of cafés-concert.
+Golden age of the French accordion with the popularization of musette dances and the proliferation of cafés-concert.

 1950-Present